stratum-mining/stratum/utils/message-generator/README.md

 1. Setup Commands: Executes shell commands or bash scripts to be run on start up, e.g. a `bitcoind` a node.
 2. Role Connection: Setups up one or two TCP connections, both plain and noise are supported, e.g. a connection to an Upstream role.
 3. Execution Commands: Executes shell commands or bash scripts to be run after a connection has been opened between two roles, e.g. a mocked Pool to a test Proxy.
-4. Actions: Executes the actions.
-Using the previously opened connection, each action sends zero or more `Sv2Frames` and checks if the received frame satisfies the conditions (defined in the action).
+4. Actions: Executes the actions using the previously opened connection.
+If a SV2 test is executing, each action sends zero or more `Sv2Frames` and checks if the received frame satisfies the conditions (defined in the action).
+If a SV1 test is executing, each action sends one or more JSON-RPC Requests and checks if the received Response satisfies the conditions.
 More than one condition can be defined if more than one message is expected to be received.
 5. Cleanup Commands: Executes shell commands or bash scripts to be run on test completion, e.g. remove a `bitcoind` `datadir`.